akeramos/akeramos/README.md

 - 👋 Hi, I’m @akeramos
 - 👀 I’m interested in ?, obviously. but coding for sure. why not.
-- 🌱 I’m currently learning Kotlin, done with C++, C, phyton, Javascript.
+- 🌱 Done with C++, C, phyton, Javascript, Kotlin, and Zebra
 - 💞️ I’m looking to collaborate on nothing.
-Yes, nothing
+Yes, nothing cause im so lazy.
 - 📫 How to reach me ?
 You might not want it. i have nothing to offer.

 <!---